zeeev/wham/README.md

 whamg  -g graph.txt -x 2 -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

-In the example above each putative structural variant will be written to a flat text file.
+In the example above, each putative structural variant will be written to a flat text file.
 Individual graphs can be visualized with dotviz or gephi.
 This output can be helpful for interrogating missing calls or complex structural variants.
 Do not use this option on a genome-wide run.

 ### Explanation of options
- **-f** : A comma separated list of indexed bam files or a sample text file that looks like:
+ **-f** : A comma-separated list of indexed bam files or a sample text file that looks like:
 ```
 NA12878.sort.bam
 NA12776.sort.bam
 ```
 **-a**: The matched reference genome.
 It is important that the bams were aligned to the same reference sequence.
 **-s**: whamg will exit after collecting the basic statistics:
 ```
 INFO: for Sample:CHM1